nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### UI component

 ![Structure of the UI Component MainWindow](images/UiClassDiagramMainWindow.png)<br>
-Structure of the UI Component MainWindow
+Structure of the UI Component MainWindow<br>
 ![Structure of the UI Component DisplayPanel](images/UiClassDiagramDisplayPanel.png)<br>
-Structure of the UI Component for DisplayPanel
+Structure of the UI Component for DisplayPanel<br>
 ![Structure of the UI Component UpcomingSchedule](images/UiClassDiagramUpcomingSchedule.png)<br>
-Structure of the UI Component for UpcomingSchedule and below
+Structure of the UI Component for UpcomingSchedule and below<br>

 **API** :
 [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)